 Cyanobacteria are photosynthetic, single-celled organisms.
 They survived the five last mass extinctions and can be found in almost all habitats.
 They are the first photosynthetic organisms from which oxygen originated.
 Cyanobacteria biomineralisation is a metabolic reaction: the absorption of Carbon Dioxide during photosynthesis causes changes in the chemical composition of the water surrounding the bacteria, resulting in mineral precipitation.
 These minerals bond with sediments and polymers forming strong composites.
 The geological and ecological significance of cyanobacterial calcification is immense: examples are stromatolites which are known to be the world's oldest known fossils, at approximately 3.5 billion years old.

-The organism and its needs played a fundamental part in the design approach, and contributed to the final aesthetics, which are partially dictated by the way this organism binds its substrate.
-The final shapes of the sunglasses are inspired by patterns viewed during microscopic observations of the cyanobacteria strains, merged with Cinzia's personal design ideas for the frames.
+The organism and it's needs played a fundamental part in the design approach and contributed to the final aesthetics, which are partially dictated by the way this organism binds its substrate.
+The final shapes of the sunglasses are inspired by patterns viewed during microscopic observations of the cyanobacteria strains, merged with the designers personal design ideas for the frames.
 No two samples are alike and despite uniformity in the process, unruliness in the form is obvious, depending on the materialisation coming from a living system.
-This is particularly noticeable in the pattern of the base, created by using biomineralised samples as a substrate, to demonstrate their remanufacturing property.
+This is particularly noticeable in the pattern of the base, created by using biomineralised samples as a substrate, to demonstrate the remanufacturing properties.
 The temples and front of the frame are made of biomineralised material, while cyanobacteria pigment phycocyanin was used as a print.

 Information submitted by the maker and edited by the Future Materials Bank.